 Still we may wonder, will human history ever reach that point?
 Knowing about the possibility of nuclear devastation, maybe humans themselves will bring about the “end of the age”.
 Or, knowing about astronomical events, maybe the world will come to its end from an outside force, some random act of nature – an asteroid collision, errant sunspot activity, or who knows what.
 Neither of these points of view, however, takes into account the Almighty – the possibility that God Himself is in control, that He has a plan in mind for the future destiny of both our environment and human history.

 A useful question to ask might be, has Earth ever experienced an “End of the Age” in the past?
 Nowadays, great misunderstanding surrounds this subject of Earth’s origins.
-And this has prevented us from seeing an obvious reality in Earth’s geological landscape, one that we are convinced is preposterous.
-Preposterous or not, the reality is clear enough. . . if we can manage to observe it with open-mindedness.
+And this has prevented us from seeing something very obvious about Earth’s geological landscape.

-In every nook and cranny of Earth’s landscape, there exist sedimentary (water-formed) rock formations, and encased in these rocks are fossils of prehistoric creatures.
-These stand as silent but awesome testimony to the Great Flood cataclysm that swept over the earth a few thousand years ago.
+In every corner of our planet, there exist sedimentary (water-formed) rock formations, and encased in these rocks are fossils of prehistoric creatures.
+These stand as silent, awesome testimony to the Great Flood cataclysm that swept over the earth a few thousand years ago.
 This was an “End of an Age” of colossal proportions.
-Although modern science won’t admit it, the evidence is there, plain enough to see for anyone with an open mind.
+Modern science would say it’s preposterous, but the evidence is there, plain enough to see for anyone with an open mind.
 (For more information about the scientific evidence of the Flood, see this post: https://endtimeupgrade.org/re-creation-of-the-earth/.)

 Besides geologic evidence, there is much cultural evidence; historical accounts of the Great Flood abound in sacred Scriptures from ancient times – not only in the Book of Genesis, but in the Mahabharata, the Quran, and at least 270 other sacred writings from ancient cultures around the world.